 Running Long Cable Lengths

-Like all HDMI-enabled components, cables must be tested to meet the Compliance Test Standards set by the HDMI Licensing, LLC.
-Cables must successfully pass a signal of a certain strength (Standard cable must deliver a signal of 17Mhz; High Speed must deliver a signal of 340Mhz) to pass compliance.
+Like all HDMI-enabled components, cables must be tested to meet the Compliance Test Standards set by the HDMI Licensing Administrator, Inc. Cables must successfully pass a signal of a certain strength (Standard cable must deliver a signal of 17Mhz; High Speed must deliver a signal of 340Mhz) to pass compliance.

 The HDMI specification does not dictate cable length requirements.
 Different cables can successfully send HDMI signals various distances, depending on the quality of the design and construction.
 As well, HDMI compliance testing assumes “worst case” scenarios – testing with components who have minimally performing HDMI electronics.
 That is why you may see cables in the market that claim to successfully pass an HDMI signal at very long lengths.
 This may be true using certain quality CE components on each end, but may not work in every case.
 It is best to test entire systems before installing.